 Milwaukee Green Infrastructure Scenarios Tool.
 From 2013-2015 we worked in partnership with the Milwaukee Metropolitan Sewerage District, 16th Street Community Health Centers and 1000 Friends of Wisconsin to create a system dynamics simulation of the multiple benefits of green infrastructure in on of the most densely populated watersheds of the city.
 With our partners we used the simulation to convene a series of conversations about the opportunities existing at the intersection of health, justice, water, and economic prosperity.

-If you are interested in receiving training in multisolving, please email multisolving(at)climateinteractive.org.
+If you are interested in receiving training in multisolving or partnering on a project, please email multisolving(at)climateinteractive.org.

 We speak on multisolving at various conferences and professional meetings.